Efficient engines and high payloads but it's an aging design

 - Very much feeling its age

-Fiat has been building Ducato large vans since 1981, and this model is the sixth iteration.
-It was launched back in 2011, facelifted in 2014, and received further updates in 2019 as part of what Fiat calls the Ducato MY20 update.
+Fiat has been building Ducato large vans since 1981, and the model covered by this 2021 Fiat Ducato review is the sixth iteration.
+It was originally launched back in 2006, revised in 2011, facelifted in 2014, updated in 2019, and is now being upgraded again with another facelift, new engines and more technology for 2021.

-However, it has very high payload ratings, impressive on-paper fuel economy and a space-efficient load area, so remains worth considering.
+However, it has very high payload ratings, impressive on-paper fuel economy and a space-efficient load area; add this to Fiat's determination to keep it up-to-date, and the Ducato remains worth considering.
 It has always been popular for campervan and motorhome conversions, too.

 Huge variety from the Fiat Ducato